mearns/loglow/README.md

 to get it processed.
 If the middleware doesn't invoke the given `next` function with a log entry, _the log entry will be dropped_.
-This is how middleware can be used to filter out log entries based on their contents (if you want to drop everything for a logger, it's usually preferable to just diable it).
+This is how middleware can be used to filter out log entries based on their contents (if you want to drop everything for a logger, it's usually preferable to just disable it).
 Alternatively, the middleware can invoke `next` multiple times to generate multiple log entries from one.
 The most common use case for middleware is to transform the log entry before passing it on.

 Note that the `next` function is only valid until the middleware function returns.
 If you call it